abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/keygenerator.md

 # keysgenerator

-Keygenerator is a helper Docker image that provides tools to generate SSL public/private key pairs and store them in Kubernetes secrets when they don't already exist.
-This functionality is used to create self-signed certificates for internal communication between different services or pods within abcdesktop.
+Keygenerator is a helper Docker image that provides tooling to generate SSL public/private key pairs and store them in Kubernetes Secrets when they do not already exist.
+This functionality is used to create self-signed certificates that secure internal communication between services and pods within the abcdesktop cluster.

 ## Usage